Drug use among college students is prevalent, due to factors such as increased freedom, unstructured free time, and perceived norms of college life.

 National Data

-Nationwide rates of use in the past year among college students are as follows:
+According to the 2025 Monitoring the Future Survey2, past year use rates for various substances among college students are as follows:

 - Heroin: 0.2%